matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 If a client sends the event the bot should think of this as if the user aborted the current action entirely.
 If a bot sends the event the client should think of this as having completed a flow fully.

-This event should be ignored when the user not started a command or the user has not previously received a stage start event.
+This event should be ignored when the user has not started a command or the user has not previously received a stage start event.
 This can happen either because of abusive bots or because someone else started a command.
 Possible ways to check this are:

 * Track the commands locally in the client